A handful of incumbents trailing narrowly in Washington state Legislature races

-OLYMPIA — In series of races that could change the dynamics of the Washington state Senate, at least four incumbents Tuesday were trailing narrowly in a handful of key legislative districts.
+OLYMPIA — In a series of races that could change the dynamics of the Washington state Senate, at least three incumbents Tuesday were trailing narrowly in a handful of key legislative districts.

-In Tuesday night’s primary elections results, Sen. Steve O’Ban, R-University Place was trailing Democratic challenger and University Place School Board member T’wina Nobles in Pierce County’s 28th Legislative District, 49% to 51%.
+In Tuesday night’s primary elections results, Sen. Steve O’Ban, R-University Place, was trailing Democratic challenger and University Place School Board member T’wina Nobles in Pierce County’s 28th Legislative District, 49% to 51%.

-In the 10th District, newly-appointed GOP Sen. Ron Muzzall of Oak Harbor trailed Democratic challenger Helen Price Johnson, 49% to 51%.
+In the 10th District, newly appointed GOP Sen. Ron Muzzall of Oak Harbor trailed Democratic challenger Helen Price Johnson, 49% to 51%.

 In Southwest Washington’s 19th District, incumbent Democratic Sen. Dean Takko of Longview has 46% of the vote, while two GOP challengers seeking to oust him collected a majority.